kasahorow/kwl/README.md

 # Supported kasahorow languages
-This means that you can get functional representations into these languages. **You still need a native speaker to confirm correctness!**
+This means that you can get functional representations suitable for *children's comprehension* into these languages. **You still need a native speaker to confirm correctness!**

 * akan
 * chewa